Arusai-Dev/dante-app/README.md

 # TO DO

 # Flashcards Creation
+- Set Manager Page
     - [ ] - Locally save flashcard creation progress
-- [ ] - Create infinite cards (desktop: horizontal scrolling, mobile: vertical)
-- [ ] - Option to paste in flashcard data to auto create cards
-- [ ] - When using manual creation mode implement auto complete for answers
+    - [ ] - Auto card creation from given data eg: (front, back, category)

-- [ ] - Create Page
-    - [x] - Manage cards section
+    - Manage Cards Section
         - [x] - When you click edit on a card in the manage section it should open up the cards info on the form and the add card button changes to save card
         - [x] - Clicking delete will delete card from database, pop up verify user choice -> option to not show again
+        - [ ] - When using manual creation mode implement auto complete for answers
+    - Create Card Section
         - [x] - When making a new card after submission clear form
         - [x] - After selecting a set in the drop down, sets data should be displayed
         - [x] - Creating a new set causes selected set == new set
+        - [ ] - Upload set to database with corresponding user (change userid to clerk current user)
         - [x] - Card Count needs to update on new card and when you retrieve a card
-- [x] - Upload flashcard set to database with corresponding user.
         - [ ] - Allow images to be input as questions or answers.
 (Set up an s3 bucket and handle image processing)

+- My Sets Page
+    - [ ] - Display all user sets with option to view, edit, or delete

+- View[id] Page
+    - [ ] - Display all cards in selected set with option to delete and manage.
+On click of a card, play the set starting on clicked card

+- Play[id] Page
+    - [ ] - Randomly shuffle cards and display each card.
+    - [ ] - Functions: reshuffle, know, don't know, close
+    - [ ] - End of set show statistics and ask to retry with unknown cards or reset fully

+- Practice[id] Page

+- Practice[id]

 - [ ] - Ability to review a user created flashcard set from 1 to 5 stars, allow users to have a user review rating and verified accounts

-# Design

-- [ ] - Design the flashcard
-- [ ] - Home Page
-- [x] - Sign-up page